|

 • Long-lasting Protection: The coating creates a durable barrier that safeguards your prints against everyday wear and tear.

-• Easy to Use: No mixing required; simply spray the sublimation coating directly on the fabric for an instant lustrous effect.
+• Easy to Use: No mixing required; spray the sublimation coating directly on the fabric for an instant lustrous effect.

 • Professional Finish: The high gloss appearance provided by this spray elevates the overall look of your sublimated designs.